-The method is all about learning where your point of no return is – the point shortly before you ejaculate.
+The method is all about learning where your point of no return is – the point where ejaculation is practically inevitable.

-Then when you have sex, you stop yourself when you spot the signs that you’re getting close to that point of no return.
+Then when you have sex, you stop yourself when you spot the signs that you’re getting close to that path of no return.

 The second goal is to develop a better understanding of your arousal levels.
-That way you can limit how much you do the things that make you come quicker, and do things which are pleasurable, but don’t make you rush to the finish line.
+This will help you stay aware of how much time you spend doing movements that stimulate you too much.

-And if you find yourself getting too aroused, you know you need to do something about it.
-That’s when you can call upon other techniques like kegels or changing to one of the sex positions that help you last longer.
+Then if you find yourself getting too aroused, you know you need to do something about it.

 Part 1: solo practice

-It’s perhaps better to practice on your own initially because you can take the time to really focus on how your body reacts when stimulated.
+It’s better to practice on your own initially because you can take the time to really focus on how your body reacts when stimulated.

 - Set yourself a time goal.
 20 minutes is a good time, but less is fine to start with.